Wildlife friendly garden tips

 And there’s flash flooding, mainly caused by the ever-growing carpet of concrete and brick covering the earth.

-Fern’s garden has just appeared in the UK gardening magazine Gardens Illustrated.
-The photographer, Sarah Cuttle, described Fern’s garden as ‘the future of gardening, sustainable, all about the wildlife and a complete joy to spend time in.’
+Fern’s garden has been described by experts as ‘the future of gardening, sustainable, all about the wildlife and a complete joy to spend time in.’

 The number one wildlife friendly garden tip